-Conferences are an integral part of the Middle Market M&A world.
+Conferences are an integral part of the middle market M&A world.
 They provide opportunities for deal professionals to re-engage important relationships, line up new clients, and to broadcast their areas of interest and focus to the deal community at large.
-To prepare for one of the industry’s largest conferences– ACG InterGrowth– we recently collected and consolidated a series of best practices and tips.
-Although released for InterGrowth, these best practices will help you make the most of any conference.
+To prepare for one of the industry’s largest conferences– ACG InterGrowth– we recently collected and consolidated a series of best practices and tips for any conference.

 Before the Conference